oguzhantaksar/oguzhan_taksar_case/README.md

 ## Running the Tests

-The tests are configured to run in parallel classes.
+- The tests are configured to run in parallel classes.
+- Also they can indivually seen:
+- **API Tests:** `src/test/java/org/example/api/tests/PetApiTest`
+- **UI Test:** `src/test/java/org/example/ui/tests/InsiderUITest`

 ### Running all tests: